paulcarroll/tabs/_pages/wheatus/teenage-dirtbag.md

       E              A
 I got gym class in half an hour.
 E            B
-Oh, how she rocks,
+Oh, how she rocks
    E              A
-In keds and tube socks,
+In keds and tube socks
     C#m          A          B
-But she doesn't know who I am,
+But she doesn't know who I am
     C#m          A      B
 And she doesn't give a damn about me.